 The verb's aspect refers to the frequency or the duration of an action.
 This information is grammatically marked in a number of languages.
-Languages often make a basic distinction between complete one-time actions (called "perfect" from Latin perfectum 'done through' or 'carried out'), and ongoing or incomplete actions (labeled "imperfect").
-Other aspects include the progressive (for actions in progress at a given time, as in I was studying) or the frequentative (actions done over and again like keep studying).
+Languages often make a basic distinction between complete one-time actions (called "perfective" from Latin perfectum 'done through' or 'carried out'), and ongoing or incomplete actions (labeled "imperfective").
+Other aspects include the "progressive" (for actions in progress at a given time, like was studying) or the "frequentative" (actions done over and again like keep studying).
 Crucially, pay attention to the difference between aspect and tense.

 |'spoke' (perfective)||'used to speak' (imperfective)|

 Languages may indicate the verb's mood, which is the speaker's manner of construing the action.
 Common moods may relate facts or declarations (the so-called factitive, realis, indicative or declarative moods), ask questions (the interrogative mood) or make counter-to-fact statements (subjunctive, optative, conditional, irrealis and many other moods).
 Few languages mark very many moods (English uses "modal verbs" like can or should to stand in for most of these ideas), but languages the world over have a cumulative variety of ways to express mood.

 |'you love' (indicative)||'that you may love' (subjunctive)||'love!' (imperative)|

 The verb's voice refers to the level of participation in an action.
 In languages that distinguish formal voice, it is a morphological feature marked on verbs.
 The active voice involves the direct participation of an actor or agent.
 The passive voice indicates that the verb's action is done to a participant or "patient".

 1) Identify all of the verb properties reflected in the following English phrases:

 2) Break the previous phrases into morphemes.
 In each case, explain how English represents the properties we discussed.